kasperwelbers/cost-opinion/content/pages/updates/call-for-applications-itc-conference-grants_2023-12-28.md

   * Filled-in ITC Conference Grant application form on e-COST
   * Evidence of acceptance to conference/inclusion in programme
-  * Rationale (800–1200 words), addressing contribution to OPINION’s objectivesand justifying the budget request.
+  * Rationale (800–1200 words), addressing contribution to OPINION’s objectives and justifying the budget request.
 Please make sure to follow COST guidelines: <https://www.cost.eu/cost-actions/annotated-rules-qa/>
   * Budget overview to justify the requested amount of financial support.
   * CV